t3hmun/t3hmun.github.io.old/_posts/2015-10-22-encoding-and-decoding-in-python-3.md

 ### string.encode()

-The `string.encode('encoding')` function encodes the string into a __bytes object__ of the specified encoding.
+The `string.encode('encoding')` function encodes the string into a __bytes object__ with the specified encoding.
+Bytes are raw data, the bytes object does not have encoding, the data stored in the bytes represent text of an encoding.

-It does not create a string, since Python 3 strings are always utf-8 (I stress this point because seeing contradictory Python2 code can result in confusion).
+In Python 3 you encode from a __utf-8-encoded-string__ to bytes and decode from bytes to a __utf-8-encoded-string__ (I stress this point because seeing contradictory Python2 code can result in confusion).

 ```python
 >>> import sys